formester/formester-site/content/blog/how-to-use-entertainment-quizzes-for-website-engagement-lead-generation.md

 To maintain user interest, update and refresh quizzes regularly.
 Introduce new quiz topics, questions, or themed quizzes to keep users engaged and coming back for more.

+**Entertainment quizzes have an average completion rate of over 80%, indicating their ability to maintain user interest and drive higher engagement.**

 And not just Website Engagement, Entertainment Quizzes are also capable of generating new leads!

 ## How to Use Entertainment Quizzes for Lead Generation?

 Using entertainment quizzes for lead generation can be a creative and effective strategy to attract potential customers and generate valuable leads.

-Entertainment quizzes can boost lead generation efforts by up to 50%, with a higher percentage of qualified leads compared to traditional methods.
+**Entertainment quizzes can boost lead generation efforts by up to 50%, with a higher percentage of qualified leads compared to traditional methods.**

-Quiz Completion Rates: Entertainment quizzes have an average completion rate of over 80%, indicating their ability to maintain user interest and drive higher engagement.

 Let's discuss a few ways to generate new leads using Entertainment Quizzes: